 - Attaining a better understanding of yourself

 Athletes have different motivations to seek mental training, sometimes they are seeking for encouragement or skills to get them through difficult periods, and usually, improvements in performance is the main reason.
 However, mental skills alone will not turn an average athlete into a superstar athlete.
 The quality and quantity of training also influence athletic performance.
+Mental training and Biofeedback do not replace physical training; it complements.

 Each athlete has different needs and goals for mental training, the skills learned will be different depending on the individual.
 Also, your specific needs and commitment to our work will determine if acquiring psychological skills to enhance athletic performance can be short-term or longer-term.
 Usually, six sessions are enough to see results.
+If the work includes Biofeedback Training, at least ten sessions are required.